What are the other Names for this Condition? (Also known as/Synonyms)

 - Skin biopsy: A skin biopsy is performed and sent to a laboratory for a pathological examination.
 The pathologist examines the biopsy under a microscope.
 After putting together clinical findings, special studies on tissues (if needed) and with microscope findings, the pathologist arrives at a definitive diagnosis

 - In many cases, no biopsy is necessary.
-But, they may be performed to rule out other conditions presenting similar signs and symptoms
+They may be performed to rule out other conditions presenting similar signs and symptoms

 - Some CMN that are biopsied, may present atypical features on examination under a microscope by a pathologist; this may raise the suspicion of a melanoma (a type of skin cancer)